HauDang/Numerical-modeling-of-wing-crack-propagation-accounting-for-fracture-contact-mechanics/README.md

 - Show up the deformation, energy and stress intensity fractor.

 # Reference
-For more details, please see in our paper:
+If you use these codes in your research, we ask you to cite the following publication:
 Hau Trung Dang, Eirik Keilegavlen, Inga Berre.
-Numerical modeling of wing crack propagation accounting for fracture contact mechanics. submitted to International Journal of Solids and Structures for publication
+Numerical modeling of wing crack propagation accounting for fracture contact mechanics. submitted to International Journal of Solids and Structures for publication. https://arxiv.org/abs/2006.03623